-A lot of people don’t know that there are actually two types of TVs on the market: commercial and consumer.
-If you saw them side-by-side, you might not even notice a difference.
+A lot of people don’t know that there are actually two types of TVs on the market: commercial grade and consumer grade.
+If you compared them side-by-side, you might not even notice a difference at first glance.
 The commercial display would be more expensive, but on the surface, that might be the only noticeable difference.

 If they look the same, then what is the difference?

 It really comes down to the wear and tear.
-Consumer displays are built for home use where they aren’t left on all day.
-Commercial displays are built to be left on for long periods of time, the picture is typically brighter, and they will often come with a warranty more friendly to the how you are using it.
-While any display can be used 24/7, commercial grade TVs are built for it--that means they have a cooling system in place to help increase the lifespan.
+Consumer displays are built for home use where they aren’t left running all day.
+Commercial displays are built to be left on for long periods of time.
+Also, the picture is typically brighter, and they will often come with a warranty more friendly to the how you are using it.
+While any display can be used 24/7, commercial grade TVs are built for it.
+That means they have a cooling system in place to help increase the lifespan.
 You can get a very thin frame (i.e. the black border case that goes around your TV) on both consumer and commercial displays, but you are more likely to see it on consumer TVs than commercial ones.
-Commercial grade displays also have multiple inputs you do not normally see on consumer displays (such as VGA).
-Finally, if portrait mode is important to you, then remember that while this is usually a standard feature on commercial displays, you aren’t likely to see it on consumer ones.
+Commercial grade displays also have multiple types of inputs you don't normally see on consumer displays (such as VGA).
+Finally, if portrait mode is important to you, then remember that while this is usually a standard feature on commercial displays, you aren’t likely to see it on consumer displays.

-You also aren’t likely to see a commercial display in your brick and mortar; if your heart is set on buying a commercial display, then the best place to look is online retailers like Newegg or Amazon, or directly from the manufacturer.
+You also aren’t likely to see a commercial display in your brick and mortar store.
+If a commercial display suits your needs best, then the best place to purchase is through online retailers like Newegg or Amazon, or directly from the manufacturer.

 What’s Best for Me?

 At the end of the day, the best display for you is really based on your budget and needs.
 It’s not uncommon to see 40 inch HDTVs on sale for under $200.
 For that price, you obviously aren’t going to get the most high-end features, but that doesn’t mean the TV is a lemon.
 Will it work for digital signage?
 Absolutely!
 Will it work well?
 That’s a different story.
-It will likely have 1080p picture, so that’s good; but if you are using the TV in a brightly lit hallway, then that beautifully sharp picture will be very hard to see.
-And if you are just using a few images that rotate periodically, then you might start experiencing screen burn-in--when this happens, part of the image burns into the screen.
+It will likely have 1080p picture, so that’s good, but if you are using the TV in a brightly lit hallway, then that beautifully sharp picture will be very hard to see.
+And if you are just using a few images that rotate periodically, then you might start experiencing screen burn-in.
+When this happens, part of the image burns into the screen from repetition.

 What Should You Look For?

-Regardless of if you decide to get a consumer or commercial grade display, there are things that should go into your buying decision:
+Regardless of if you decide to get a consumer or commercial grade display, her are important factors that should go into your buying decision:

 - Inputs: If you are buying a TV for your house, then chances are everything you use on the display will be through an HDMI input.
 That’s not always the case with digital signage.
 Make sure the display has inputs that support the media player you are using.

-- Buttons: If you will have your display in a public place, then you’ll want to make sure you get a display that does not have buttons that can be easily accessed (or that can be disabled).
+- Buttons: If your display will be hung in a public place, then you’ll want to make sure you get a display that doesn't have easily-accessible buttons (or that buttons in reach can be disabled).
 This is something you’ll find more on commercial displays than consumer displays.